 • If you have a credit card account that you paid on time, it’ll be reported as “R1”

-• If you have a line of credit, and you missed a payment by 45 days, it’ll be reported as “O2”
+• If you have lines of credit, and you missed a payment by 45 days, it’ll be reported as “O2”

 • If you have credit card debt and you’re being contacted by a collection agency for payment, it’ll be reported as “R9”